-Up to $6 million capital dollars is available for the current program round, with each award anticipated to be $750,000 to support work and equipment at not-for-profit partners.
-The Novel Therapeutics Delivery Capital Program aims to capitalize and incentivize translational projects to address complex challenges in “therapeutic” delivery- from biomanufacturing, to targeted delivery, to biomaterials and more.
+Up to $5 million capital dollars is available for the current program round, with each award anticipated to be up to $750,000 to support work and equipment at not-for-profit partners.
+The Novel Therapeutics Delivery program aims to capitalize and incentivize translational projects to address complex challenges in “therapeutic” delivery- from biomanufacturing, to targeted delivery, to biomaterials and more.

 Eligibility & Evaluation